Nutrients of the Estuary: Feeding Life

 What follows is not immediate collapse, but gradual dysfunction.
 Systems lose coordination.
 Organisms that were once contained may gain advantage.
 Inflammation rises.
 Disease and dysfunction follow.

-The pattern mirrors the estuary: when rhythm is disrupted and essentials are not restored, the living system’s health degrades.
+The pattern mirrors the estuary: when rhythm is disrupted and essentials are not restored, balance gives way to disorder.

 Egg Yolk and Membrane Construction

 Phospholipids are molecules made of two fatty acid “tails” attached to a phosphorus-containing head.
 This structure allows them to assemble into membranes that hold shape while remaining flexible.
 The types of fatty acids available to the hen determine how those phospholipids are built.
-Grain-heavy diets tend to produce yolks richer in omega-6 fatty acids, while pasture and insect-rich diets provide more omega-3 precursors.
+Grain-heavy diets tend to produce yolks richer in omega-6 fatty acids, while pasture- and insect-rich diets provide more omega-3 precursors.

 Omega-3 fatty acids create membranes that are more fluid and responsive.
 They allow better signaling between cells and greater resilience under oxidative stress.
 Omega-6 fats are not harmful in themselves, but when they dominate without balance, membranes can become more rigid and more prone to inflammatory signaling.